To Save The Science Poster, Researchers Want To Kill It And Start Over

 Mike Morrison hardly looks like a revolutionary.
 He's wearing a dark suit and has short hair.
 But we're about to enter a world of conformity that hasn't changed in decades — maybe even a century.
 And in there, his vision seems radical.

-"We are about to walk into a room full of 100 scientific posters, where researchers are trying to display their findings on a big poster board," says Morrison, a Ph.D. student in psychology at Michigan State University.
+"We are about to walk into a room full of 100 scientific posters, where researchers are trying to display their findings on a big poster board," says Morrison, a doctoral student in psychology at Michigan State University.

 The idea of a science poster is simple.
 Get some poster-making materials and then slap on a title, the experimental methods and the results.
 Almost everyone has created a poster like this at some point — often in childhood, for a school assignment or a science fair.

 In the world of science and medicine, posters are a huge deal.
-Major professional conferences invariably feature sessions that are entirely devoted to research posters.
+Major professional conferences invariably feature sessions that are devoted entirely to research posters.

 Posters get tacked up on rows of boards that fill ballrooms and convention centers.
-Scientists often stand beside their posters, hoping their work will catch the eye of other experts who are milling around the room.
+Scientists often stand beside their posters, hoping their work will catch the eye of other experts milling around the room.

 Tens of thousands of people go to these sessions every year.
 The annual meeting of the Society for Neuroscience alone draws around 30,000 people.
-Geophysicists, chemists, experimental biologists, planetary scientists, cancer researchers, physicians — no matter what the field, science and medicine professionals routinely go to conferences, and that means spending time either making or viewing posters.
+Geophysicists, chemists, experimental biologists, planetary scientists, cancer researchers, physicians — no matter what the field, science and medicine professionals routinely go to conferences and that means spending time either making or viewing posters.

 "A poster session, ideally, is this incredibly fertile ground for creative insight," says Morrison, who met me at the annual meeting of the Association for Psychological Science in Washington, D.C.
 "You're walking into a room, completely open-minded, and ready to hear and read findings around stuff that you didn't even study before.
 If there are 50 posters here, it should transmit 50 new insights into your brain."